Flights halted at Hamburg airport due to family hostage situation - KESQ

 By Inke Kappeler and AJ Davis, CNN

-(CNN) — All fights to and from Hamburg Airport have been halted as of early Sunday morning local time, as German police attempt to “relieve” a hostage situation at the center of a “family drama,” according to an official spokesperson for Hamburg Police.
+(CNN) — All flights to and from Hamburg Airport have been halted as of Sunday morning local time, as German police attempt to “relieve” a hostage situation at the center of a “family drama,” according to an official spokesperson for Hamburg Police.

 A 35-year-old man smashed through security with his car at the airport Saturday and parked underneath an airplane, the spokesperson said.
 As of midnight Sunday, the driver was still in his car with his 4-year old daughter, the spokesperson added.